-Kirkland & Ellis LLP represented Dallas-based Discovery Midstream Partners II LLC and the management team of Discovery Midstream Holdings II LLC, a producer-focused midstream company, on its initial equity commitment of $1 billion from Stonepeak Infrastructure Partners, an infrastructure-focused private equity firm, to pursue a suite of North American midstream opportunities.
+Kirkland & Ellis represented Dallas-based Discovery Midstream Partners II LLC and the management team of Discovery Midstream Holdings II LLC, a producer-focused midstream company, on its initial equity commitment of $1 billion from Stonepeak Infrastructure Partners, an infrastructure-focused private equity firm, to pursue a suite of North American midstream opportunities.

-Read more at the company press release
+Read the company press release

-The Kirkland team was led by Dallas-based corporate partner Kevin Crews and included corporate partners Sam Peca and Alex Rose and associates Leon Johnson, Austin Elder and Monica Dion; and tax partners David Wheat and Lane Morgan.
+The Kirkland team was led by Dallas-based transactional partner Kevin Crews and included corporate partners Sam Peca and Alex Rose and associates Leon Johnson, Austin Elder and Monica Dion; and tax partners David Wheat and Lane Morgan.

 Mr. Crews previously represented Discovery Midstream I in various matters, including its sale to TPG Growth in 2017.

 “With their proven track record and this new partnership with one of the world’s leading infrastructure sponsors, I am really excited to see what Discovery’s management team is able to do,” Mr. Crews said.
 “This is a significant sponsor-backed joint venture in the midstream space, particularly in light of the opportunities that currently exist in the energy market.”

 Kirkland’s Dallas office also advised Canadian Non-Operated Resources L.P.
 (CNOR), a Calgary-based oil and gas investment fund managed by Grafton Asset Management Inc., on the approximate C$700 million strategic merger of its wholly-owned subsidiary, Pipestone Oil Corp., with Blackbird Energy Inc. (TSX-V: BBI) and the related C$310 million equity and debt capital raises.
 The newly combined entity, Pipestone Energy Corp (TSX-V: PIPE), is a recapitalized Montney-focused E&P company.